Mount Church (Alaska)

 Mount Church is a 7621 ft mountain in the Alaska Range, in Denali National Park and Preserve, overlooking Ruth Glacier.
 It is situated on the west side of the Ruth Gorge and 0.87 mi southeast of Mount Grosvenor, which is the nearest higher neighbor.

 The mountain was named by famed explorer Dr. Frederick Cook who claimed the first ascent of Mount McKinley in 1906, but was later disproved.

 Climate

 Based on the Köppen climate classification, Mount Church is located in a subarctic climate zone with long, cold, snowy winters, and cool summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. The months May through June offer the most favorable weather for climbing or viewing.
+Winter temperatures can drop below −20 °C with wind chill factors below −30 °C. The months May through June offer the most favorable weather for climbing or viewing.